 There are a limited number of tickets for the Little Lights Walk so if you’d like to go along and support this amazing charity, you can register and purchase your tickets here.
 For further information or to find out more on how you can support Bliss please visit their website.

-I hope some of you can help to raise the funds Bliss need in order to carry on with their important work.
+I hope some of you can help to raise the funds for Bliss in their Little Lights Walk in order for them to carry on with their important work.

-*This is an unpaid collaborative post with Bliss.
+*This is an unpaid collaborative post in association with Bliss.